joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ```

 We can use sub template syntax to continue to separate the responsibilities of JSX tags, [see here for the specific benefits of sub templates.](#clearer-visual-isolation)

+#### `use-templates`

+The multiple templates feature has a independent implementation of hooks syntax, which supports React/Vue(v3).
+[Please see the documentation here.](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-templates)

 ### Options